TheEinfachFelix/Water_Rocket/Launch Platform/Code/Hardware.md

 ### Data
 - Pinout: green: Data; Red 5v; Black GND
 - Green give a Voltage corelating to the presure * 0.936329588 (at 5V it maxes out -> presure > 5 Bar)

+## LCD
+-  https://github.com/johnrickman/LiquidCrystal_I2C this lib and only this lib
 -